alamgirqazi/blog/_posts/2017-06-08-ReinventYourself.md

 it also underlines the importance that there is never “one thing” that we were all put on Earth to do.
 We were put here to try.
 Nobody will grade us.

+Every single day, art and innovation are right outside the emotional prison of your comfort zone.

+What are your emotional anchors?
+The events that staple the timeline of your life to something that totally destroyed who you thought you were?
+They can be small moments or big moments.
+These are the moments where you choose yourself.

+“The most important thing in life,” she told me, “more important than anything else by far, is friendship.”

+People often say a lie: “Solve other people’s problems and you will be successful.”
+This is never true.
+Never.
+Show us how you solved your problems.
+Even if you never solved them, still show how you tried.
+You can give us permission to be confused just like you were.

+Sometimes the sooner you charge in a business, the quicker you put a ceiling on your potential for expansion.

+The only successes were when I really liked the entrepreneur.
+And all of the failures came when I thought the idea was more important than the person.

+“Being broke is temporary but poverty of mind is permanent.
+You have to avoid poverty of mind.”

+In chess there’s a saying: “Only the good players are lucky.”

+Many people say, “Why did this have to happen to me?”
+Or “Why did I lose that job when I was good?”
+These are lousy questions.
+You will never get an answer that makes your life better.

+You have to ask good questions.
+“What can I do to improve?” or “How can I find a better job?” or “How can I be grateful that I lost this job?”
+Because inside of every problem is the seed of a “difficult gratitude problem” and it always improves your life to solve those problems.

+> But it’s by helping others and accepting help that we grow as a society.
+Sometimes people think “choosing myself” is a selfish concept.
+But it’s the only way you build the strength to help others.
+It’s the only way you surrender, not to some man-made force, but a force inside yourself that is perhaps the most powerful there is.

+Einstein said, “Curiosity has its own reason for existing.”

+“If you’re changing the world, you’re working on important things.
+You’re excited to get up in the morning.”
+To have well-being in life you need three things:

+A) A feeling of competence or growth.

+B) Good emotional relationships.

+C) Freedom of choice.

+I wonder what my life would be like if I started doing all the things I’m afraid to do.
+If I started defining my life by all the things I have yet to do.

+“Nobody remembers your bad stuff.
+They only remember your good stuff.”

+“If you say you want to automate cars and save people’s lives, the skills you need for that aren’t taught in any particular discipline.

+Too often we get labeled by our degrees and our job titles.
+Larry Page and Elon Musk were computer science majors.
+Now they build cars and spaceships.

+> Escaping the labels and titles and hopes that everyone else has for us is one of the first steps in choosing ourselves for the success we are meant to have.
+We define our lives from our imagination and the things we create with our hands.

+> Learning to find happiness with less is true wealth.
+Ultimately we are the sum of our experiences and not the sum of our belongings.
+There is nothing wrong with making money but it is only one small part of living a life of comfort, of compassion, of calm.

+Too many people forget that but the only way to really communicate effectively is through story.

+the benefits of choosing yourself is that other people’s lives are saved while you avoid waiting for someone else to choose you.

+Too many people say, “I have an idea.
+Now I need funding.”
+Don’t do that anymore.
+Stop it!
+Say instead, “I’m already doing this.
+Here are the 10 or 20 things I’ve done so far.
+Here are the results.
+Are you in?”

+“If everyone would just help ONE person today then the world will be a better place tomorrow.”

+Always think at the end of each day, “Who did I help today?”

+there are only two types of decisions: decisions made out of fear and decisions made out of growth.”

+When I made a fear-based decision it was always because I was giving power to someone else.
+I’d make a fear-based decision out of insecurity.
+Out of a feeling of scarcity.
+Out of giving too much power to others so they would control my life.
+The growth-based decisions all resulted in miracles I could not have imagined.
+With growth-based decisions you feel it in your body: an expansion of your chest, ideas in your mind, a feeling of competence increasing.
+A feeling of freedom expanding.
+A growth-based decision becomes the story of your life later.
+A fear-based decision turns into regret.

+Everyone wants the keys to your self-esteem so they can lock you in your own jail.

+Success is every day, feeling contentment.
+Contentment is every day:

+*Improving your relationships

+*Improving your competence in something you love

+*Improving your freedom

+“Nothing is permanent in this world, not even our troubles.”

+Talent is a spark that lights the fire.
+But the fire needs constant fuel to get bigger.

+THREE TYPES OF MENTORS

+1.DIRECT.
+Someone who is in front of you who will show you how they did it.

+2.INDIRECT.
+Books.
+You can outsource 90 percent of mentorship to books and other materials.
+200-500 books equals one good mentor.

+3.EVERYTHING IS A MENTOR.
+If you are a zero, and have passion for reinvention, then everything you look at will be a metaphor for what you want to do.

+TIME IT TAKES TO REINVENT YOURSELF: FIVE YEARS

+Year One: you’re flailing and reading everything and just starting to DO.

+Year Two: you know who you need to talk to and network with.
+You’re Doing every day.

+Year Three: you’re good enough to start making money.
+It might not be a living yet.

+Year Four: you’re making a good living.

+Year Five: you’re making wealth.

+Success is better than failure but the biggest lessons are found in failure.

+Spend 10 minutes a day practicing gratitude.
+Don’t suppress the fear.
+Notice the anger.
+But also allow yourself to be grateful for the things you do have.
+Anger is never inspirational but gratitude is.
+Gratitude is the bridge between your world and the parallel universe where all creative ideas live.